Providing over $1 million in scholarships over the past 45 years

 - A completed and signed application form

 - An official transcript showing courses taken and grades received.
 If the applicant is currently in high school, submit a high school transcript.
-If the applicant is currently an employee or spouse, the transcript should be from the last school you attended
+If the applicant is currently an employee or spouse, the transcript should be from your current educational institution or the last school you attended

-- A personal essay that describes the following: (1) Why you need the scholarship; (2) What your educational goals are; and (3) What your professional goals are after you graduate
+- A personal essay (please do NOT use AI to write the essay) that describes the following: (1) Why you need the scholarship; (2) What your educational goals are; and (3) What your professional goals are after you graduate

 The Hospital Auxiliary Power:Ed Scholarship